-Compliance as code means defining the compliance requirements of your enterprise as rule code.
-Rule code is essentially the logic for determining whether the configuration of a resource is compliant.
+Compliance as code refers to defining the compliance requirements of your enterprise as rule code.
+Rule code is the logic that determines whether the configuration of a resource is compliant.
 Cloud Config uses functions of Function Compute to run rule code.
-Such functions are called rule functions.
-A rule is created in Cloud Config after you reference the related rule function and configure information such as the linked resources and trigger type in Cloud Config.
+These functions are called rule functions.
+You can create a rule in Cloud Config based on the rule functions by specifying the related resources, trigger type, and input parameters.

-When detecting real-time configuration changes of a resource in actual compliance monitoring, Cloud Config triggers the related rule function to determine whether the new resource configuration is compliant.
-A combination of rules can be used to monitor the compliance of all configuration items of a resource.
+When the configuration of a resource changes, Cloud Config runs the rule function to determine whether the configuration is compliant.
+You can use multiple rules to monitor the compliance of all configuration items of a resource.

 A rule is the logic that determines whether a configuration item of a resource is compliant.
-It has the following features:
+Each rule has the following features:

-- A rule function uses the logic determined by your code to check whether the value of an input parameter is compliant.
-For example, a rule function considers a Server Load Balancer (SLB) instance as compliant if an HTTPS listener is enabled for the SLB instance.
-For this rule function, the input parameter is the configuration item that specifies the HTTPS listener status of the SLB instance.
-If the value of the configuration item specifies that the HTTPS listener is disabled, the rule function determines that the SLB instance is non-compliant.
+- A rule function uses the logic that is determined by your code to check whether the value of an input parameter is compliant.
+For example, a rule considers a Server Load Balancer (SLB) instance as compliant if an HTTPS listener is enabled for the instance.
+For this rule, the input parameter is the configuration item that specifies the HTTPS listener status of the SLB instance.
+If the value of the configuration item indicates that an HTTPS listener is disabled, then the rule determines that the SLB instance is non-compliant.

 - The output parameters of a rule function indicate the compliance evaluation result.

-The rule functions you create in Function Compute do not target any specific resource types.
-In addition, the names of input parameters for different resources may be the same.
-Therefore, Cloud Config cannot accurately evaluate the compliance merely based on the input parameters of rule functions.
+After you create a rule function in the Function Compute console, the rule function is not associated with a resource type.
+In addition, different resources may have the input parameters with the same name.
+Cloud Config cannot accurately evaluate the compliance only based on the input parameters of the rule function.

-In this case, you need to link the created rule functions to specified types of resources in Cloud Config.
-When you change the configuration of a resource of a specified type, Cloud Config first locates the rules linked to the resource, and then determines the rule to be triggered based on the changed configuration item.
+Therefore, you must apply the rule functions to specified types of resources in Cloud Config.
+If you change the configuration of a resource of a specified type, Cloud Config locates the rules that are associated with the resource type.
+Then, Cloud Config determines the rules to be triggered based on the specific configuration changes.

-When you change the configuration of a resource, Cloud Config can exactly detect the changed configuration item.
-Then it triggers the rule function that uses the configuration item as the input parameter to determine whether the new configuration is compliant.
-Therefore, the name of the input parameter of a rule function must be the same as that of the actual configuration item of a resource.
+If you change the configuration of a resource, Cloud Config locates the changed configuration item and uses the values of these items as the values of the input parameters.
+Then, Cloud Config triggers one or more rules to evaluate whether the changed configuration is compliant.
+Therefore, the keys of the input parameters must be the same as the configuration items of a resource.

-Cloud Config can also trigger a rule function at the frequency you specify to periodically evaluate the compliance of a resource.
+Cloud Config can also trigger a rule at a specified frequency to periodically evaluate the compliance of a resource.

 Compliance evaluation result

-When Cloud Config detects the configuration item that you change, it triggers the rule function that uses the configuration item as the input parameter.
-After the rule function returns the compliance evaluation result to Cloud Config, you can view the compliance evaluation result and compliance statistics in three ways in the Cloud Config console.
-For more information, see View rule assessment results.
+If Cloud Config detects that the value of a configuration item has been changed, Cloud Config triggers the rule that uses the configuration item as the input parameter.
+After the rule returns the compliance evaluation result to Cloud Config, you can view the result and relevant statistics by using various methods in the Cloud Config console.
+For more information, see View the compliance evaluation result.

-You can create custom rule functions in Function Compute.
+You can create custom rule functions in Function Compute and use the rule functions to create rules.
 For more information, see Create a custom rule.
-You can also use the existing managed rules that Cloud Config provides.
-For more information, see List of preset rules.
+You can also create rules based on the managed rules that Cloud Config provides.
+For more information, see Managed rules.